Rohit2706/E-Voting-System-using-Blockchain/readme.md

 2. Modify/change Details such as address, city
 3. Removal of Voter(due to death or any other reason as stated in the constitution)

 Voters would use this portal to register or see/verify the details that the Election Commision(EC) maintains.
-The databse ould be maintained in blockchain via a smart contract so as to ensure privacy and security of personal data.
+The database could be maintained in blockchain via a smart contract so as to ensure privacy and security of personal data.

 #### Election Phase